dantascaio/user-image-fastapi/README.md

 ``git clone https://github.com/dantascaio/user-image-fastapi.git``

-## Then on the project folder, run
+## Then on the project folder, run:
 ``$ docker-compose up -d``

-## The API will be available at: 0.0.0.0:8000 and the is a Postman collection for testing
+## The API will be available at: 0.0.0.0:8000 and there is a Postman collection for testing